surekhag28/ComputerVision/DiabetesPrediction_react_flask_docker_aws/README.md

 Since the project involves development of two different applications, front end using React and  backend using Flask web app, we will need docker compose to containerise them and then finally deploying on AWS EC2 instance.

 ### Front end -- React App
-At the front end side we are taking input as csv file from the user and by hitting the "Train" button, data will be sent to flask app where model will be trained using linear regression OLS. <br/>
+At the front end side we are taking input values from the user and send it to the backend server via REST endpoints.
-In order to perform inference on unknown/test data, user is allowed to enter the "X" value and hit the "Predict" button.
+After performing inference, it sends response back to the React application which finally displays predicted output as either :"Diabetes" or "No Diabetes" depending on the given input.

 ### Back end -- Flask web app
-Request from the user containing csv file as form data will be sent to concerned REST end point.
-The service will upload csv file on the server and will train the model using linear regression OLS approach on train data.
-The model will compute Root Mean Square error and R-Squared on test data for inference.
-As a result/reponse it will send root mean square error, r sqaured score and trained coefficients to frontend app.
-Also for inference, when user hits the Predict button, at the backend it will receive trained coefficients which will help in computing the predicted "Y" value.
+After receiving the request and input values from the user, it loads pretrained machine learning model to perform inference on the test data and sends response back in json format to the React App.

 ### Deployment -- AWS EC2